 GeneCards Summary for HNRNPD Gene

-HNRNPD (Heterogeneous Nuclear Ribonucleoprotein D (AU-Rich Element RNA Binding Protein 1, 37kDa)) is a Protein Coding gene.
-Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include RNA binding and telomeric DNA binding.
-An important paralog of this gene is HNRNPA0.
+HNRNPD (Heterogeneous Nuclear Ribonucleoprotein D) is a Protein Coding gene.
+Diseases associated with HNRNPD include Ulcerative Blepharitis and Chromosome 4Q21 Deletion Syndrome.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Telomere Extension by Telomerase.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is HNRNPAB.